 - Calitri Connections - This group is for descendants of immigrants from

 Calitri, Italy who want to exchange information, meet new cugini, talk about ancestry, and more

 - Castelmezzano Genealogy - Our group is working to transcribe all of the vital records for the town of Castelmezzano in the province of Potenza, Basilicata, Italy for the years 1809-1910

-- Italian Surname Collection - Over 32,900 names with email address contact.
+- Italian Surname Collection - by Anthony Parente.
+HUGE Over 50,000 names with email address contact.
 Add yours.

 Interest.
 Click "feedback" near the top of the page to add